 As a mother, Wade says it’s important to let kids know there’s a middle ground between a four-year degree and going to work right out of high school.
 She points to her role as an engineering technician as one of many career fields that pay well and are in high demand.

 “We’re searching nationally and can’t get our hands on enough engineering technicians, they just don’t exist,” states Wade.
-“I think what we do is fun and by sharing information about what we do, I hope others might want to do the same because the demand is so big.”
+“I think what we do is fun and by sharing information, I hope others might want to do the same because the demand is so big.”

 Reflecting on her career outreach experience, Wade says a common misconception students have is that they must be good at math to succeed as an engineering technician.